recyclable · reusable · rewarding · minneapolis

 coins land in seconds.

-confirmation email or text the moment we log the return. tandocoins drop into the same balance you already earn from orders — no separate wallet, no codes, no expiry. mistakes get corrected by re-logging, nothing edited silently.
+you get a confirmation email or text the moment we log the return. the coins drop into the same balance you already earn from orders — no second wallet, no codes, no expiry. if we mess up, we re-log it; nothing gets edited quietly.

 3redeem